Observation of Gravitational Waves by Invariants for Electromagnetic Waves: Plane Boundary Condition

 An oscillation term of $\left(k,l\right)$ in $\Jh_{i}$ such that the inside of root in \Cref{eq:N_in_coord} is negative means evanescent waves although the complex extension of $\mathcal{N}$ in \Cref{eq:Xh} is required to embrace them.
 In that case, we need plus sign in \Cref{eq:N_in_coord} to get a physical solution that decays toward the direction of $n$.
-Note that the evanescent oscillation term is related to the spatial position of emitters, but is diluted where $n\cdot\vec{x}$ is large enough.
-We explore regions of normal and evanescent waves on a parameter space of $\left(\fg,\fe\right)$ in \Cref{fig:frequency_region}.
+Note that the evanescent oscillation term depends on the spatial position of emitters through \Cref{eq:D_in_coord}, but it is diluted where $n\cdot\vec{x}$ is large enough.
+We explore regions of normal and evanescent waves on the parameter space of $\left(\fg,\fe\right)$ in \Cref{fig:frequency_region}.